fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 As you can see from the documentation, unless you alter the default behaviour with a <code>DEFAULT_BUMP</code> environmental variable, by default your releases will receive a *minor* bump, meaning that the middle number will be incremented.

 Modify the above configuration so that each new version os by default a _batch_ bump in version number, so that by default the last number is increased.

+Remember that we want only to bump version when the change happens to master branch!
+So add a simillar <code>if</code> condition to prevent version bumps on pull request as was done in [Exercise 11.15](/en/part11/keeping_green#exercises-11-14-15) to prevent deployment on pull request releated events.

 Complete the workflow and try it out!
-Once the workflow has run successfully, you will see the release on the right hand side in your repository.
-If you're uncertain of the configuration, you can set  <code>DRY_RUN</code> to <code>true</code>, which will make the action output the next version number without creating or tagging the release.
+Once the workflow has run successfully, you will see the release on the right hand side in your repository:

 ![Releases](../../images/11/part11d_02.png)

+If you're uncertain of the configuration, you can set  <code>DRY_RUN</code> to <code>true</code>, which will make the action output the next version number without creating or tagging the release!
 #### 11.17 Skiping a commit for tagging and deployment

 In general the more often you deploy the master to production, the better.
 However there might be some valid reasons from time to time skip a particular commit or a merged pull request to becoming tagged and released to production.